 The 1098-T reports only those transactions that posted to your student account during the calendar year.
 Spring semester begins in January, but if you paid for those classes on or before December 31, those amounts will be reported on the previous year’s 1098-T.

 WHy don't the amounts match my records?

-- Box 1 displays payments made in 2019 for qualified tuition, as defined by the IRS, even if the charges were for terms that fell before or after 2019.
-For example, payments made in December 2019 for the spring 2020 semester will appear in Box 1 for 2019.
+- Box 1 displays payments made for qualified tuition, as defined by the IRS, even if the charges were for terms that fell before or after the tax year in question.
+For example, payments made in December of the tax year for the upcoming spring semester will appear in Box 1 for December's tax year.

 - Payments made for items other than qualified tuition and fees will not be included on the 1098-T.

-- Scholarships, grants, out-of-state tuition waivers, and other tuition waivers will be included in Box 5 if they were credited to your account in 2019, even if they were for previous or future semesters.
+- Scholarships, grants, out-of-state tuition waivers, and other tuition waivers will be included in Box 5 if they were credited to your account during the tax year in question, even if they were for previous or future semesters.

 - Loans and Florida Prepaid do not count as scholarships or grants for Box 5.

 My address listed on the 1098-T has changed. will this affect me when i file my tax return?

 No. The address shown on your 1098-T is irrelevant for IRS income tax filing purposes.
 However, you should update your address on the portal so that GCSC has up-to-date information.

 Where can I view or update my address?